The pandemic is highlighting the importance of investing in early-stage science and technology, backed by unique research IP

 Simon Hopkins, Chairman of the British Innovation Fund, concludes: “The success of a spin-out such as Attomarker, and the other many spin-outs contributing solutions to Covid-19, demonstrates both that within the fields of science and technology the UK continues to be world-leading.
 Further, it emphasises the importance of continuing to invest in and nurture UK university-led research and commercialisation to benefit wider society”.

 QS World University Rankings 2020

 Higher Education Business; Community Interaction (HEBCI) surveys 2002/03 – 2017/18

 Mr Alexander Kalis is the Managing Partner of Milltrust International LLP in the United Kingdom, which he co-founded in December 2010.

 He is Head of Investments and Portfolio Manager of the British Innovation Fund (VC/Early-Stage university venturing focused on AgTech, BioTech, Life Sciences, MedTech, NanoTech, DeepTech, and FoodTech), as well as Portfolio Manager of Milltrust’s Buy & Lease Agriculture Funds (Real Assets/Farmland), and Co-Portfolio Manager of the Milltrust Global Emerging Markets Fund (multi-manager).

 As a passionate leader in the fight against climate change and in channelling private sector capital into profitable environmental focused projects, solutions-driven startup businesses, and impact funds, Mr Kalis spearheaded Milltrust’s dedicated Sustainable Impact Investments business.
-He serves as Investment Advisor and Chairs the Investment Advisory Committee of Milltrust’s Climate Impact Asia Fund (listed equities), a pioneering environmental impact fund he launched in exclusive partnership with WWF-Hong Kong.
+He serves as Investment Advisor and Chairs the Investment Advisory Committee of Milltrust’s Climate Impact Asia Fund (listed equities), a pioneering environmental impact fund.